CraZySacX/node-jdbc/README.md

 reserved.
 The pool should be initialized after configuration is set with the *initialize()* function.
 JDBC connections can then be acquired with the *reserve()* function and returned to the pool with the *release()* function.
-Below is the unit test for the pool that demonstrates usage.</p>
+Below is the unit test for the pool that demonstrates this behavior.</p>

 ```javascript
 var _ = require('underscore');